danilor/DigitalKataclysm/README.md

 We are using the exact same .htaccess file that Laravel provides.

+### Validation

+Digital Kataclysm implements a strong and robust Validation Class called *GUMP*.
+You can find more information about this Library in the [here](https://github.com/Wixel/GUMP).
+It works really similar to the *Laravel Integrated Validation Class*, so for those Laravel Developers won't be a problem to migrate to this library.
+Also, we are implementing some wrappers to allow the coder to access this functions easier.

+We provide a form example in the main installation that shows exactly how this library should work in your project.

 ### Shell scripting?

 Laravel is famous for using a SHELL scripting called *Artisan* where you can code commands to be executed manually